Kharlamov-Vladislav/Dadi-deep-galerkin/README.md

 ### Running

 Run `model_train.py ...` to train a new model to solve the diffusion equation.
 You can specify range of parameters in the source code.

 You can use an already trained model that is saved in a folder ```trained_models```.
-An example of its use and comparison with the classical solution is in ```one_pop_example.ipynb``` notebook.
+The example of its use and comparison with the classical solution is in ```one_pop_example.ipynb``` notebook.

 There are no parameters to set in CLI.
 You can change the program by editing the source code.